+1 401 261 6780

-Thomas J. Watson, Jr. Family Professor of Anthropology and International Studies, Watson Institute for International and Public Affairs, Brown University
+Thomas J. Watson, Jr. Family Professor Emerita of Anthropology and International Studies, Watson Institute for International and Public Affairs, Brown University

-Catherine Lutz is the Thomas J. Watson, Jr. Family Professor of Anthropology and International Studies at the Watson Institute for International Studies at Brown University.
-She recently received a Guggenheim Foundation grant to write a book on how Americans across diverse communities understand war and its consequences.
+Catherine Lutz is the co-founder and co-Director of the Costs of War project.
 Lutz is the author of numerous books on the US military and its bases and personnel, including War and Health: The Medical Consequences of the Wars in Iraq and Afghanistan (ed. with A. Mazzarino, 2019), Breaking Ranks (with M. Gutmann, 2010), The Bases of Empire (ed., 2009), and Homefront: A Military City and the American 20th Century (2001), and a co-founder of the Network of Concerned Anthropologists.
 She has also conducted research on UN peacekeeping in Haiti, South Sudan, Liberia, and Lebanon.
-Lutz is past president of the American Ethnological Society, the largest organization of cultural anthropologists in the US.
+Lutz is the recipient of a Guggenheim Fellowship and numerous other awards for her work.
+She is past president of the American Ethnological Society, the largest organization of cultural anthropologists in the US.